Shaza-Safi/Ontario_Sunshine_List/README.md

 Given the data available, can we use 25 years of data to determine whether the Ontario Sunshine list is still relevant?

 - Can we identify gender using first name?
-- How do civil servant salaries trend against Ontario private sector?
 - Is there Gender Inequality in Ontario’s Sunshine list?
 - Does gender play a factor?
 Is region a factor?
 - Are civil servant salaries keeping up with inflation?
-- How do civil servant salaries trend against Ontario private sector?
+- How do civil servant salaries trend against Ontario wages?
 - Can raises, salary increases be track?
 Are they in proportion with inflation? who is getting raises?
 - When creating ranges for salaries which sectors are highest in pay and which are lowest?
 - Which job titles are paid higher salary/lowest?